SAGE Veterinary Centers Concord

 If you are experiencing a veterinary emergency, follow the steps below.

-- Call Ahead If Possible: For emergency or urgent veterinary care, we recommend calling the emergency animal hospital listed above prior to your arrival to let them know you are on the way.
+- Call Ahead If Possible: For urgent veterinary care, we recommend calling the emergency animal hospital listed above prior to your arrival to let them know you are on the way.

-- Follow Instructions Provided: When you call to let the emergency pet hospital know you are on your way, instructions may be provided to help you apply first aid or otherwise make your pet as comfortable.
+- Follow Instructions Provided: When you call to let the urgent care pet hospital know you are on your way, instructions may be provided to help you apply first aid or otherwise make your pet as comfortable.
 Follow these instructions carefully.

 - Remain Calm: Remain calm and be extra careful around your pet.
 When an animal is in pain they often react negatively towards anyone trying to help and could bite or scratch.

 - Bring Your Pet In For Care: Do not put yourself at risk!
-Safely bring your pet to one of the emergency vet locations above.
+Safely bring your pet to one of the urgent care vet locations above.

 What is an emergency?